 Built along the site of historic Roslyn Mines No. 9, No. 10 and Tipple Hill, an impressive 120' coal tailings rise, this Jacobsen Hardy Golf Course Design is named in honor of the miners who precariously balanced themselves on the roped coal cars that maneuvered the steep mine shafts.
 Though Rope Rider challenges even the most experienced golfers with more than 7,300 yards from the tips, it also accommodates family golf vacations, with youth tees on every hole and shorter three and six-hole loops for quick sessions with the kids.

-Located at Suncadia, Washington state's premier all-season mountain and golf resort, Rope Rider is open seven days a week, 7am to 6pm in April/May, and 6:30am to 7pm beginning in June.
+Located at Suncadia, Washington state's premier all-season mountain and golf resort, Rope Rider is open seven days a week, 7am to 6pm in April/May, and 6:00am to 7pm beginning in mid-May.

 WELCOME TO THE ROPE RIDER GOLF PARK AT SUNCADIA